Senior Scientist responsible for the development and evaluation of remote sensing applications and techniques for use on high altitude platforms.

-Currently responsible for the development of a hybrid pseudo-stereography technique to determine the altitudes of fast-moving clouds using a GEO/LEO satellite combination as part of the CyMISS (Cyclone Intensity Measurement from the ISS) project to determine the strength of powerful tropical cyclones such as hurricanes.
-Currently working with the astronauts on the International Space Station to acquire data needed for the development of this project.
+Currently responsible for the acquisition and analysis of orbital imagery for the assessment of stereographic techniques to determine the altitudes of clouds as part of the CyMISS (Cyclone Intensity Measurement from the ISS) project whose goal is to determine the strength of powerful tropical cyclones such as hurricanes.
+Worked with the crew the ISS to acquire photography needed for this project and received the 2017 Innovation in Earth Science and Remote Sensing Award for this work from CASIS which manages the ISS National Laboratory for NASA.

 Principle Investigator on U.S. science team for Stereo Experiment in the joint U.S.-Russian RAMOS program.
 Also provided support in data reduction and all aspects of experiment planning and mission design for the U.S. contribution to this program.